South Norfolk, Virginia

 South Norfolk was an independent city in the South Hampton Roads region of eastern Virginia, United States, and is now a section of the city of Chesapeake, one of the cities of Hampton Roads which surround the harbor of Hampton Roads and are linked by the Hampton Roads Beltway.

 History

 Located a few miles south of the larger city of Norfolk along the Southern Branch Elizabeth River, South Norfolk became an incorporated town in Norfolk County in 1919.
 Within three years, it became an independent city.

 In the early 1920s, streetcars ran from Ocean View in Norfolk, to South Norfolk.
 There was a ferry that docked at the end of Indian River Road and crossed the Southern Branch Elizabeth River to Portsmouth.

-The much larger independent city of Norfolk expanded rapidly into the adjacent communities after World War II.
+The much larger independent city of Norfolk expanded rapidly into the adjacent communities after World War II, primarily by annexing parts of Norfolk County.
+In the early 1960s, Norfolk sought to annex the last stretch of Norfolk County between the cities of Norfolk and South Norfolk.
+This would have left South Norfolk completely surrounded by Norfolk.
+Realizing that this annexation attempt threatened their viability, South Norfolk and Norfolk County decided to merge into a larger independent city.
+Under Virginia law, cities are immune from annexation.

 In 1963, after a referendum in South Norfolk and Norfolk County and with approval from the Virginia General Assembly, South Norfolk and Norfolk County merged to form the independent city of Chesapeake.
 The new name was also selected through a voter referendum.